 A tarp tent isn’t actually a tent.
-They are big sheets of waterproof canvas, Tyvek, or other materials that can be set up as an emergency shelter.
-The lean-to shelter and A-frame shelters are some of the most popular tarp survival shelter designs.
+They are big sheets of waterproof canvas, Tyvek, or other materials set up as an emergency shelter.

-Now it is possible to make a survival shelter without any supplies, such as a debris hut.
-However, it is a LOT easier and faster to make an on-the-go shelter out of a tarp than debris.
-Because tarps do a good job of trapping body heat, tarp tents are a lot warmer than any quick debris hut you could make.
+Now it is possible to make a survival shelter without any supplies, such as a lean-to.
+However, it is a LOT easier and faster to create an on-the-go shelter out of a tarpaulin than debris.
+They do an excellent job of trapping body heat, and they are a lot warmer than any temporary debris hut you could make.

-There is a lot of debate about whether a tarp or tent is better for survival situations.
-There are a lot of pros and cons to each.
+There is a lot of debate about which is better for survival situations; however, there are pros and cons to each option.
 The main benefit of the tarp tent is that it is a LOT lighter than a standard tent.
-There are also lots of other survival uses for a tarp.

 - Fairly durable – won’t rip or tear easily